 Make a charcoal basket.
 The technique is to build a charcoal basket that will hold a large pile of coals inside the firebox.
 With such a basket you can use the Minion Method of fire control.
 Invented by Jim Minion, this is a clever technique of maintaining constant temp for a long time by filling the basket part way with unlit coals and then you pour hot coals on top.
 The hot coals slowly ignite the coals below them and the temperature remains remarkably steady for long periods of time.

 Plug the leaks.
-You can't cook unless you can control the temperature and you can't control the temperature if you can't control oxygen to the fire.
-There are several products on teh market that can help.
+You can’t cook unless you can control the temperature and you can’t control the temperature if you can’t control oxygen to the fire.
+There are several products on the market that can help.
 Click here to see some of the sealants and gaskets available.
+Our page about spare parts has links to gaskets, sealants, deflector plates and more.

 Make cleanup easier.
 Some COS come with a small hole and a grease cup.
 It overflows quickly and only works if the smoker is tilted towards the grease cup.
 One easy solution is to line the bottom with foil.
 Another clever solution, add a ball valve as Paul Salverda did.
 Here’s what he recommends: “Scrub the inside of the smoker with cleaner and a wadded up piece of foil.
 Put a bucket underneath the valve.
 Pour hot water into smoker, open valve.
 Repeat rinse.
 Wipe up the remainder.
 Admire your handiwork.
 Cook something!”